skatsuta/athenai/README.md

 Location: s3://aws-athenai-demo/ad90ad38-15fe-4f61-9c0d-2a648bb2f8f3.csv
 ```

-You can use this flag with `athenai show` command too.
+You can also use this flag with `athenai show` command.

 ```
 $ athenai show --format csv